-The significant accounting policies used in the preparation of these interim consolidated financial statements are consistent with those applied in the Group's annual consolidated financial statements as of and for the year ended December 31, 2011.
+The significant accounting policies and methods of computations used in the preparation of these interim consolidated financial statements are consistent with those applied in the Group's annual consolidated financial statements as of and for the year ended December 31, 2011.

-The Group has decided not to early adopt any PFRS for its 2011 annual financial reporting and therefore, the interim consolidated financial statements do not reflect the impact of any PFRS, including PFRS 9, Financial Instruments: Classification and Measurement (effective from January 1, 2015).
+There are new PFRS, amendments, annual improvements and interpretations to existing standards that are effective for periods subsequent to 2011.
+The Group has decided not to early adopt any PFRS for its 2011 annual financial reporting and for its 2012 interim financial reporting and therefore, the interim consolidated financial statements do not reflect the impact of any PFRS, including PFRS 9, Financial Instruments: Classification and Measurement (effective from January 1, 2015).
 This PFRS is the first part of a new standard on classification and measurement of financial assets and financial liabilities that will replace PAS 39, Financial Instruments: Recognition and Measurement in its entirety.
 This chapter deals with two measurement categories for financial assets: amortized cost and fair value.
 All equity instruments will be measured at fair value while debt instruments will be measured at amortized cost only if the entity is holding it to collect contractual cash flows which represent payment of principal and interest.

-To date, other chapters of PFRS 9 dealing with impairment methodology and hedge accounting are still being completed.
+To date, other chapters of PFRS dealing with impairment methodology and hedge accounting are still being completed.

 The Group would not make an early adoption for its 2012 financial reporting.
-The Group does not expect to implement and adopt PFRS 9 until its effective date in 2015 or until all chapters of this new standard have been published, at which time the Group can comprehensively assess the impact of all changes in the revised standard.
+It does not expect to implement and adopt PFRS 9 until its effective date in 2015 or until all chapters of this new standard have been published, at which time the Group can comprehensively assess the impact of all changes in the revised standard.
+While management is currently assessing the impact of PFRS on the financial statements of the Group, it has not conducted a comprehensive evaluation as of to-date.